dbrady/bin/rspec_hash_diff_README.md

 ## The Problem

-When you're debugging an API, sometimes the difference between what you expect and what you get is very small, but buried inside a very large server response.
+When you're debugging an API, sometimes the difference between what you expect and what you get is very small, but it's buried inside a very large server response.
 RSpec tries to helpfully give you the diff of the two hashes, but good luck finding the changes in a response like this: